Skip to main content

 The four men want to carry on that legacy and make a difference for those who personally experience this disease, as well as for their caregivers and loved ones.
 Perhaps most meaningful, they also want to pass on the values of compassion and generosity that transcend a lifetime and set an example for the generations to come.

-This year, after careful consideration, family members decided to help fund an initiative created at Madison Hospital called Forget Me Not.
+After careful consideration, family members decided to help fund an initiative created at Madison Hospital called Forget Me Not.
 The Forget Me Not program helps caregivers better communicate with and care for patients with Alzheimer’s or dementia thanks to innovative, immersive training and ongoing education, including an annual community-wide symposium for physicians, nurses, caregivers, family members, and loved ones.
 Donations will also help provide room signage and armbands for patients with Alzheimer’s so employees are alerted and know how to best interact with them.
 This initiative will impact Alzheimer’s care in our community and continue to carry on the Gesman family legacy.
+The Forget Me Not program is also in the process of launching at Huntsville Hospital, with a goal of becoming a certified Alzheimer's Friendly Hospital.

 George Gesman (1907 – 2002) was born and raised in Omaha and attended the University Of Nebraska at Lincoln.
 He was preceded in death by his mother, father and a sister, Ardella May (Stine) Gesman, Edward B. Gesman, and Lucille Gesman, respectively.
 Mr. Gesman was known to his family as “D.G.” (short for “Daddy George”) and he was a lifelong, supporting member of the Church of Nativity.
 George was also an avid fisherman, golfer, and nearly religious about turkey hunting in south Alabama.
 He is remembered for his benevolence and love of his family.